apollographql/apollo-client/docs/source/networking/advanced-http-networking.md

 });
 ```

-The above example shows the use of a single middleware joined with the HttpLink.
+The above example shows the use of a single middleware joined with `HttpLink`.
 It checks to see if we have a token (JWT, for example) and passes that token into the HTTP header of the request, so we can authenticate interactions with GraphQL performed through our network interface.

-The following example shows the use of multiple middlewares passed as an array:
+The following example shows the use of multiple middleware's passed as an array:

 ```js
 import { ApolloClient, HttpLink, ApolloLink, from } from '@apollo/client';